-Internet of Things (IoT) products and cyber-physical systems (CPS) are being utilized in almost every discipline and there continue to be significant increases in spending on design, development, and deployment of IoT applications and analytics within every domain, from our homes, schools, government, and industry.
+Internet of Things (IoT) products and cyber-physical systems (CPS) are being utilized in almost every discipline and there continues to be significant increases in spending on design, development, and deployment of IoT applications and analytics within every domain, from our homes, schools, government, and industry.
 This practical text provides an introduction to IoT that can be understood by every engineering discipline and discusses detailed applications of IoT.
 Developed to help engineers navigate this increasingly important and cross-disciplinary topic, this work:

 - Offers research-based examples and case studies to facilitate the understanding of each IoT primitive